 You can also add the beard wax is softer than mustache wax.

-But, other than that, mustache wax and beard wax are almost one in the same.
+But, other than that, mustache wax and beard wax are almost one and the same.

 Beard balm, meanwhile, has been described as the “lovechild” of beard oil and mustache wax.
-We’ll let you create your personal visual for that.
+We’ll let you create your personal vision for that.

 Again, mustache wax isn’t a conditioner for mustaches or beards.
 Beard balm and beard oil will provide conditioning and can be used on your mustache, as well.
 Balms and oils will also resolve any issues you may have with beardruff, i.e., dandruff in your beard.